 The board certified allergy doctors at Black and Kletz Allergy have over 5 decades of experience in diagnosing and treating angioedema.
 We treat both adult and pediatric patients.
 Black & Kletz Allergy has 3 convenient locations with on-site parking located in Washington, DC, McLean, VA (Tysons Corner, VA), and Manassas, VA.
 The Washington, DC and McLean, VA offices are Metro accessible and we offer a free shuttle that runs between the McLean, VA office and the Spring Hill metro station on the silver line.
 To schedule an appointment, please call any of our offices or you may click Request an Appointment and we will respond within 24 hours by the next business day.
 We have been servicing the greater Washington, DC metropolitan area for many decades and we look forward to providing you with the utmost state-of-the-art allergy care in a friendly and professional environment.

+Four viral infections are surging in the country this year.
+Three of them are respiratory viruses and one is a gastrointestinal infection.
 Influenza (“flu”) usually tends to peak in the Winter.
 The Centers for Disease Control’s (CDC) statistics reveal that more than 30% of the lab tests were positive for the flu in January of this year and the numbers are climbing.
 16 deaths related to influenza were reported, bringing the total to 47 deaths so far this season.
+Respiratory syncytial virus (RSV) numbers peaked in January of this year and are slowly dropping in case numbers.

 COVID-19 cases have not peaked yet as they did in the previous years but there could be an upsurge in the coming weeks.